radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/user-management/create-user.md

 ## Confirmation

-After completing the *Create User* form and selecting **Save**, you will be directed to the *Users* tab where you will receive a success message indicating the user has been successfully created and they will appear in the list of users.
-The new user will receive a confirmation email notification at the specified address containing their new account information and login details.
+After completing the *Create User* form and selecting **Save**, you are directed to the *Users* tab where a success message indicates that the user has been successfully created and will appear in the list of users.
+The new user receives a confirmation email notification at the specified address containing their new account information and login details.

 ![image description](images/create-success.png)

 If an error occurs and the user is not successfully created, please double check the email address provided for any case sensitivities.

 If the error in creating an user still persisits, conatct Radiant logic Support for assistance.

 ## Next Steps